DIGA: Digital Arts (Undergraduate)

 DIGA 3015 Advanced Digital Photography (4 Credits)

-This study is designed for students who wish to further explore the photographic medium and advance their skills in photography.
-In order to gain a better understanding of the art of picture taking, students will devote this session to learning how to take better pictures within the medium and within its parameters of a specific genre of photography.
-Prerequisite: successful completion of a related introductory study or relevant advanced level experience.
+This course is designed for students who wish to advance their skills in digital photography.
+In order to gain a better understanding of the art of picture taking, students will learn aesthetic principles for taking better pictures in various genres of photography.
+Students should have a solid foundation in the technical skills necessary for operating a camera so they can build advanced level technical skills in this course.
+Prior to taking this course, students should have successful completion of a related introductory study or relevant experience.

 DIGA 3020 Advanced Digital Presentation (4 Credits)